pypi/conveyor/README.md

 This project translates the old URL scheme for packages into redirects and serves legacy user documentation.

-It's canonical data is pulled from the JSON documents that PyPI serves.
+Canonical data for redirects is pulled from the JSON documents that PyPI serves.

 ## Tests